Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Overview of Arm Anatomy

 The upper extremity, or arm, is a key part of the upper body.
 Arm anatomy consists of 3 main parts: the upper arm, forearm, and hand.
-It spans from the shoulder to the fingers and contains 30 bones, along with nerves, blood vessels, and muscles.
+It spans from the shoulder to the fingers and contains 30 bones, nerves, blood vessels, and muscles.
 The brachial plexus supply the arm’s nerves.
 Starting at the shoulder, which is a ball-and-saucer joint.
-It is the upper extremity that allows significant movement due to a shallower socket.
+The upper extremity allows significant movement due to a shallower socket.
 However, stability is compromised if we compare it with the hip joint.
-The elbow is often called a hinge joint, but its ability to pronate and supinate the forearm is enabled by the pivot joint formed by the radial head and radial notch on the ulna.
+The elbow is often called a hinge joint.
+However, the pivot joint formed by the radial head and radial notch on the ulna enables its ability to pronate and supinate the forearm.

-The wrist joint is categorized as ellipsoidal or condyloid, and there are intercarpal joints among the carpal bones, allowing limited movement.
+The wrist joint is categorized as ellipsoidal or condyloid, and intercarpal joints among the carpal bones allow limited movement.
 The interphalangeal joints in the fingers function as basic hinge joints.
-In this article, we will see all parts of the arm with their names, functions and their locations in the diagram.
+In this article, we will see all parts of the arm, including their names, functions, and locations, in the diagram.

 Arm Anatomy Diagram